8 Best 3-Ton Floor Jacks in 2022 – Reviews & Top Picks

 The saddle swivels, making it easy to get it positioned in the right place.
 Once you get it in the right position, you’ll be able to get your vehicle lifted in just a few pumps thanks to the fast lifting technology incorporated into this jack’s design.
 Meanwhile, the internal safety valve ensures that you’re always safe during operation.

 For vehicles with higher clearance, this jack lifts to an impressive 22 inches, ensuring you’ll be able to create plenty of room underneath.
 That said, low-clearance vehicles might not be compatible with this jack.
 It has a minimum saddle height of 5½ inches, which is too high to fit under most sports cars.
+Overall, we think this is the best 3 ton floor jack on the market this year.

 2. BIG RED T83006 Torin Hydraulic Floor Jack – Best Value